Set up Segments to work for you

 • Form: A Brief Guide to Selling Digital Products

-Out of the total Subscribers, (let's say 20,000), you might have 12,000 on the marketing Segment, and 10,000 on the design Segment.
-Obviously these add up to more than 20,000, which means that someone can opt-in to multiple things and appear in multiple Segments.
-That's what we want!
+Out of the total subscribers, (let's say 20,000), you might have 12,000 in the marketing Segment, and 10,000 in the design Segment.
+Obviously, these numbers add up to more than 20,000, which means that someone can opt in to multiple things and appear in multiple Segments.
+That's totally fine!

-In this case, someone who buys the book, and downloads the sample chapter of Designing Web Applications, would be in both the marketing Segment, and the design Segment.
-This is perfect because they've expressed interest in both topics through their activity.
+For example, someone who buys the Creator Marketing book and downloads the sample chapter of Designing Web Applications will be in both the marketing and design Segments.
+This is perfect because they've expressed their interest in both topics.

 Did this answer your question?